Boating Safety Tips

 Our firm acts as safety advocates for victims harmed at sea, including those involved in boating accidents.
 Florida has the highest number of boating accidents yearly, and many involve serious injuries and even death.
 These accidents involve all type of watercrafts including but not limited to jet skis, small boats, sail boats, yachts, pleasure boats as well as cruise ships.
 It is extremely important to be very careful when operating a motor boat, and to be fully informed about all of the safety rules and available safety equipment when operating any type of vessel.
 We always encourage enrollment in a boating safety course and to keep current on all boating safety regulations and requirements.

 This section of our site is meant to serve as boating safety resource center for those boating or thinking of boating.
-Our Florida maritime lawyers at Rivkind Margulies & Rivkind P.A., have provided some links to recreational boating information we believe to be useful.
+Our Florida boat accident attorneys at Rivkind Margulies & Rivkind P.A., have provided some links to recreational boating information we believe to be useful.
 In addition to the links we provided at the bottom of this page we have a few Safety Tips for Boaters: